uvdoctor/atmsimulator/README.md

 ## What are the downsides and possible remediations of this approach?

 ## What is the strategic recommendation for modern frictionless customer experience for ATM related services?

+Strategic recommendation for modern frictionless customer experience is move to virtual ATMs (supported through existing networks and cash provider networks for cash withdrawal and deposit) rather than physical ATMs.
+Required authentication can be done via mobile app.
+This will be win-win considering better customer experience and convenience, and cost reduction due to requirement of a much lower footprint of physical ATMs.

 ## Which engineering practices should be / have been followed?